-The central nervous system, like the eye, is relatively protected from damaging inflammation.
+The central nervous system is relatively protected from damaging inflammation.
 However in patients with multiple sclerosis there is a destructive inflammatory process with many pathogenic lymphocytes entering the central nervous system.
-We are currently studying these cells to determine which cells are specific to this disease and how they relate to the clinical progression.
-This work is in collaboration with consultant neurologists at the QE Hospital Birmingham.
+Dr Curnow’s group are currently studying these cells to determine which are specific to this disease and how they relate to clinical progression.
+They study the two arms of the adaptive immune system, T and B cells.
+Their work has already demonstrated that the B cell response can be readily identified in the cerebrospinal fluid (Hassan-Smith 2014), even in patients with very early disease.
+This has led them to study the immune response in the early phases of disease in more detail, in an attempt to uncover the trigger that leads to the development of MS.